FUNDAMENTALS OF SENATE COMMITTEES

 Logistics Officer

-Communications Officers
+Communications Officer

 INTRODUCTION

-This document outlines how committees function and describes the role and work of both committee members and committee staff.
+This document outlines how Senate committees function and describes the role and work of both committee members and committee staff.
 This document is intended for use as a reference tool for parliamentarians, their staff and interested members of the public.

 Much of the valuable work done in the Senate is accomplished by its committees.
 On average, over 40 bills are examined and 40 special studies are undertaken each year by the Senate’s standing, joint and special committees.
 The studies conducted and reports produced by committees are welcomed by a variety of audiences, including government departments, academics, professional organizations, interest groups, corporations and members of the public.

-Committees are governed by the Rules of the Senate, mainly in Chapter 12, which deals specifically with committees.
+Committees are governed by the Rules of the Senate (Rules), mainly in Chapter 12, which deals specifically with committees.
 Since the Rules generally apply in committee meetings, situations not provided for in Chapter 12 may be addressed in other parts of the Rules, with such modifications as the circumstances require.[1]
 In determining the proper procedure to follow, various procedural authorities may be consulted for guidance in addition to the Rules of the Senate and parliamentary practice and precedents.[2]

-Although the Rules and practices of the Senate broadly apply to committees, there is often considerable flexibility.
-“Proceedings in committees are more relaxed in nature than those in the [Senate,] as the requirements which must be observed in the Chamber are not so strictly enforced when Members sit as committees.”[3]
+Although the Rules and practices of the Senate broadly apply to committees, there is often considerable flexibility: “proceedings in committees are more relaxed in nature than those in the [Senate,] as the requirements which must be observed in the Chamber are not so strictly enforced when Members sit as committees.”[3]

 HISTORICAL BACKGROUND OF COMMITTEES